Stereotypes of Jews in literature: 19th century

-Anti-Semitic images are often found in nineteenth-century American literature.
+Antisemitic images are often found in nineteenth-century American literature.
 Some of the most notorious examples can be found in the writings of Nathaniel Hawthorne.
 In Hawthorne's novel The Marble Faun, Jews are described as "the ugliest, most evil-minded people" who resemble "maggots when they overpopulate a decaying cheese."

 The earliest significant American poets were the Fireside Poets.
 These wrote from a Christian point of view and, with the exception of John Greenleaf Whittier, uniformly employed negative stereotypes of Jews.

 In the latter half of the 19th century, Jews were often characterized as overly ambitious compared to African-Americans and Native Americans.
 Anti-Jewish stereotypes portrayed Jews as "aggressively smart and threateningly successful"; they were seen as a threat to American culture because of their "rapid social and economic mobility".
 However, despite their economic success, Jews were depicted as being unable to assimilate into American culture.
 One focus of media attention was the Lower East Side of Manhattan, an area where many European Jewish immigrants had settled.
 Newspaper accounts and photographs of the time depicted this urban slum as cluttered, disorderly, dirty and smelly; in brief, the living conditions of the Jews were considered to violate middle-class white standards of cleanliness and orderliness.
 Alicia Kent notes that, although the photographs of Jacob Riis were motivated by a desire to reform immigrant housing and employment conditions, they ironically helped to fix the public perception of Jews as "disorderly and uncontrollable."

 Perhaps the only major work of 19th-century American literature that does not depict Jews according to the stereotypes of the day is Herman Melville's epic poem Clarel, which depicts the hardships faced by Jews living in Palestine as well as their customs.
 Departing from the usual treatment employed by other American writers of that era, Melville presents a range of Jewish characters that provide the reader a sense of Jews as human individuals rather than as cardboard cutouts.

 20th century

 The presentation of economic and social stereotypes of Jews in American literature persisted into the first half of the 20th century.
 Jews were depicted as money-obsessed, vulgar, and pushy social climbers.
 Jewish men and women were represented in literature as dressing ostentatiously.
 Their physical characteristics followed the model that had been handed down over the centuries: Red hair and hooked noses were some of the prominent features employed.
-For example, in The American Scene, Henry James employs a number of anti-Semitic stereotypes to describe the skin color and nose shape of the Jewish residents.
+For example, in The American Scene, Henry James employs a number of antisemitic stereotypes to describe the skin color and nose shape of the Jewish residents.
 Characterization of Jews as an inferior race could be found in works such as Jack London's novel Martin Eden.